Asia, Mongolia, Travel

 “We ground to a bumpy halt in front of a low, round tent.
 The little orange door was beautifully painted, smoke rose gently from a pipe in the domed roof.
 A traditional Mongolian ger, home to a nomadic family.
 It promised comfort, hot tea to warm our hands and the chance to escape from the indecisive weather.”

 Most nomadic families have existing relationships with guides and understand that tourists are likely to mess up when it comes to Mongolian ger etiquette.
 They are naturally quite forgiving of one or two blunders which will most likely be politely ignored or tolerated.
-However, whether you find yourself unexpectedly staying with a nomadic family as we did, or just want to brush up on the rules, etiquette and superstitions that go with staying in a ger, you’ve come to the right place!
+But that doesn’t mean that you shouldn’t make an effort!

 A traditional Mongolia ger in Mongol Els, the Little Gobi